 CS39 – Use of a chainsaw from a rope and harness

 They should also complete works to the British Standards 3998 and 5837 for Tree Work.
-Check that they have the adequate insurance to compensate you should anything go wrong.
+Check that they have the adequate public liability and professional indemnity insurances to compensate you should anything go wrong.
 Tree work can be a risky endeavour.